-Proposing rule making related to the manufacturing 4.0 technology investment
+Rule making related to the manufacturing 4.0 technology investment program

-The Economic Development Authority (IEDA) hereby proposes to adopt a new Chapter 119, "Manufacturing 4.0 Technology Investment Program," Iowa Administrative Code.
+The Economic Development Authority (IEDA) hereby adopts a new Chapter 119, "Manufacturing 4.0 Technology Investment Program," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 15.106A and section 15.371 as enacted by 2021 Iowa Acts, Senate File 619.
+This rule making is adopted under the authority provided in Iowa Code sections 15.106A and 15.371 as enacted by 2021 Iowa Acts, Senate File 619.